twistlock/docs/api/descriptions/collections/get.md

-Retrieves all collections that have been defined for use in rules and views across the product.
+Retrieves a list of all collections.

 This endpoint maps to the table in **Manage > Collections and Tags > Collections** in the Console UI.